Chris Tremlett

 Christopher Timothy Tremlett (born 2 September 1981) is a former English cricketer who played international cricket for England and domestically for Hampshire and Surrey.
 He was a 6 ft 7 in tall fast-medium bowler able to extract bounce on most surfaces.
 Tremlett started his playing career with Hampshire in 2000 and was awarded his county cap in 2004.
 He made his One Day International debut in 2005, and two years later played his first Test.
 Tremlett played three Tests in 2007 before injury interrupted.

 Tremlett moved to Surrey for the start of 2010 after struggling with injury.
 Following this move, he forced his way back into the Test team and participated in England's victory in the 2010–11 Ashes in Australia.
 He was a competent number 8 or 9 batsman, with seven first-class fifties to his name and has a strong arm from the deep.

 He retired from all forms of cricket on 21 August 2015 due to injury.
-Tremlett had been affected by back and knee injuries in recent years and was restricted to three Championship appearances for Surrey in 2015.
+Tremlett had been affected by back and knee injuries in more recent years and was restricted to three Championship appearances for Surrey in 2015.
 In retirement he took up weightlifting and in June 2017 he shared a picture of his body transformation which went viral on the internet.